Hillside Construction

 Hillside foundations are fundamentally different from flat-lot foundations because they must resist lateral loads from the slope in addition to the vertical gravity loads of the structure.
 The hill is pushing on your foundation.
 The foundation must resist both downward forces and sliding forces, often in seismic conditions that compound the lateral load problem.

-Other foundation systems used on hillside sites include soldier pile walls with structural grade beams, conventional footings where bearing soil is near the surface on relatively mild slopes, helical piers for tight-access conditions or supplemental support, and post-tensioned slabs on engineered pads with controlled fill.
-The system selection is driven by the geotechnical conditions and the structural loads - it's an engineering decision, not a preference.
+Other foundation systems used on hillside sites include soldier pile walls with structural grade beams, conventional footings where bearing soil is near the surface on relatively mild slopes, mat foundations (thickened slabs that distribute loads across a larger bearing area, which may or may not be post-tensioned depending on the soil conditions and structural loads), helical piers for tight-access conditions or supplemental support, and post-tensioned slabs on engineered pads with controlled fill.
+The system selection is driven by the geotechnical conditions and the structural loads.

 Variable Bedrock: The Field Coordination Challenge